parkhojun/ainized-pytorch-CycleGAN-and-pix2pix/README.md

 # How to publish an image file

 The image to be evaluated needs to be published first.
-You can refer to the two following examples of how to publish image files:
+You can refer to the four following examples of how to publish image files:

 1. Select Sever
 2. Select CycleGAN or Pix2Pix